astroumd/lmtoy/docs/wishlist.md

 ## process_otf_map2.py

-- use float, not double, for spectra when read as RAW [ok]
-- can spectra use the slice?  this would save more memory
-- --elimianteb isn't useful
 - there is an stype=3 in the code
-- write_line_data_header_variables() is not used,
 - where does the cpu go?

 ## grid_map.py

+- there is some new otf_select=3,4 that I played with, but it doesn't seem to really effect/improve maps.
+Setting the parameter to get a certain RMS gives pretty identical looking maps.
+Not quantified.
+Probably plenty papers written on this.

-# adding an occasional variable from RAW -> FITS
+# Adding a variable from RAW -> SPECFILE ->  FITS

 string handling in particular is just out of this world, even in python. is that a netcdf oddity?
 It's nuts.